Measuring the diffuse Galactic synchrotron spectral index and curvature between 45 and 2300 MHz: Methods

+where ${\sigma_{\rm{offset}}}$ is 1.3\,K. We choose to split the sky into sub-regions to provide multiple attempts to measure the single map offset value as we expect our fit to start to fail within regions where there is a non-negligible contribution of free-free emission.
+As free-free and synchrotron emission follow different spectral behaviors a temperature-temperature plot across two different frequencies for one patch of the sky will not produce strongly linearly correlated results.

-\autoref{fig:omaps} displays the offset values calculated within each sub-region for the single-dish empirical data at each frequency. \autoref{fig:ohists} displays these offsets as a histogram distribution.
+\autoref{fig:ohists} and \autoref{fig:omaps} display the offset values calculated within each sub-region for the single-dish empirical data at each frequency as both maps and a histogram distributions.
 The mean offset was used as the final map offset, with the standard error on the mean providing the uncertainty.
 Note that we do not calculate the zero-level offset for the OVRO-LWA data as they are interferometric data and therefore missing any angular scales larger than the shortest array baselines can measure.
 The calculated offsets for each single-dish observation are listed in \autoref{tab:offvals}.
+We obviously do not need to calculate an offset for the Haslam data but we do calculate one for the Landecker 150\,MHz survey despite the fact that it also has an absolute zero-level.
+This is done because we still want to remove the combined CMB and CRB temperature from the map and we only have an understanding of the CMB monopole at 2.725\,K.